Hard Seat, Thin Cushion Blues

 The worse the music the harder the seat

-There's nothing to take your mind off your aching bones
+You've got nothing to take your mind off your aching bones

 You think you know it but the tune's all wrong